stephenkilbourn/production-ready-servererless-workshop/README.md

 - Speed up calls to DynamoDB by reusing https connections
 - instrument built-in https module with the X-Ray SDK to see get-index function and the corresponding trace for the get-restaurants function in one screen
 - Set  `AWS_XRAY_CONTEXT_MISSING` environment variable to `IGNORE_ERROR` for tests
+- Caputre and pass Correlation IDs between lambda functons
+- Capture custom Correlation IDs of `userId`, `orderId`, and `restaurantName` in place-order and pass to subsequent functions

+### Week 4 Optional extra work

+- Update tests to handle necessary additional eventContext information from Correlation IDs and logging
+- Fix timeout hanging of tests which use `require('@dazn/lambda-powertools-eventbridge-client')`